 Near the end of the term when students complete their course work and if their advisor approves, they take a comprehensive examination given by program area faculty that covers foundational knowledge in the program area.
 Students who fail this examination may repeat it once, at a time to be determined by the examining committee.

 Dissertation.
 In addition to course work, a doctoral dissertation for 30 semester hours of credit is required.
-A student registers for EDUC 8994 Doctoral Dissertation for three or more terms, but not more than 10 semester hours in any term.
+A student registers for EDUC 8994 Doctoral Dissertation for three or more terms, for not more than 10 semester hours in any term.
 Not more than 10 dissertation credit hours taken in semesters prior to the semester in which the comprehensive examination is passed may be counted in the required 30 dissertation hours.
 After satisfactory completion of the comprehensive examination, the student must continuously register for a minimum of 5 dissertation hours during fall and spring semesters until the final defense.
 Off-campus students may register for 3 dissertation credit hours.
 On- and off-campus students must be registered for 5 hours during the semester the defense is completed.

 When students have passed the comprehensive examination, they must register each semester until the degree is attained, and pay the standard fee as announced by the Graduate School.